Toughie (frog): Captivity

 Toughie was captured as an adult in Panama in 2005, when researchers went on a conservation mission to rescue species from Batrachochytrium dendrobatidis, a fungus deadly to amphibians.
 Toughie was one of "several dozen" frogs and tadpoles of the same species to be transported back to the United States.

 Toughie lived at the Atlanta Botanical Garden in Georgia.
 At the Garden, he was placed in a special containment area called the "frogPOD", a biosecure enclosure.
 Visitors to the Garden are not allowed to visit the frogPOD, as it is used to house critically endangered animals.
 While in captivity at the Garden, Toughie sired tadpoles with a female, but none survived.
 After the female died, the only other known specimen in the world was a male, leaving Toughie no other options of reproducing.
 The other male, who lived at the Zoo Atlanta, was euthanized on February 17, 2012, due to health concerns.

 Since Toughie was brought in as an adult to the Garden, they do not know his age but estimated that he was at least 12 years old.
 On December 15, 2014, Toughie was recorded vocalizing again.
-It is his first known call since being collected as an adult in 2005.
+It was his first known call since being collected as an adult in 2005.

-Toughie died on September 26, 2016 at the Garden.
+Toughie died on September 26, 2016, at the Garden.